Co-working office creates hub for entrepreneurs

 “Midland is one of the most entrepreneurial cities in America there’s small businesses everywhere," Brian Davis, Second Story Co-Owner, said.

-And that is why Davis and Naylor, both entrepreneurs themselves, decided to create a coworking space right smack dab in downtown Midland.
-It has everything from conference rooms, printing, wifi and your office staple—bottomless coffee.
+That's why Davis and Naylor, both entrepreneurs themselves, decided to create a co-working space right in downtown Midland.
+It has everything from conference rooms, printing, WiFi and your office staple—bottomless coffee.

 "We thought this would be a great resource for Midland and it was something that we wanted to build because we wanted to use it ourselves," Davis said.